 Howdy folks, if you’ve gotten this far in our “Creating the Perfect Paint Job” series, you’ll know that this month we’re going to dive into one of the most important aspects of this series which is Blocking.
-If not and you’re just getting started you may want to retrace your steps back to our first post in the series, which can be found here.
+If not and you’re just getting started you may want to retrace your steps back to our first post in the series.

 The Importance of Blocking

 So: Blocking.
 Why is it so important?
 Why go through all the concerted effort?
 Most people don’t realize that when they see a beautiful car at a show, or anywhere for that matter, what they are truly looking at is the shape of the body, period.
 A vehicle that has been blocked correctly will by far outshine a car where this step has been skipped.

 You’ll know by the surface, void of waves or ripples, and the mirror finish reigns supreme, especially at night under the florescent lamps, that’s the time when the paint pops.
 For a good many of you the Blocking process can be intimidating as it’s the most difficult to accomplish, but the way I look at it, you’re only going to do this once on this particular build so why not take it all the way and practice your Zen moves, right?
 Right!

 So if your interest has not wavered, let’s get down to brass tacks.
 Assuming the bodywork is completed and a nice coat of primer has been applied, what you’ll need first is a good set of sanding blocks.
 I recommend Dura-Blocks, you can find a kit under $100.00 on eBay.